Valery Fateyev

-Biography
+Life and career

-Valery Fateyev was born in Gorky (Nizhny Novgorod), on 2 June 1946.
+Valery Fateyev was born in Gorky (Nizhny Novgorod) on 2 June 1946.

 He graduated from the Gorky State University and the All-Union Correspondence Financial and Economic Institute.
-From 1976 to 1989, he worked deputy chief engineer of Vyazma branch of the Moscow searchlight plant.
+From 1976 to 1989, he worked as deputy chief engineer of Vyazma branch of the Moscow searchlight plant.

-In October 1991, until the 11 April 1993, he was the 1st Governor of the Smolensk Oblast.
+In October 1991, until 11 April 1993, he was the 1st Governor of the Smolensk Oblast.

 From January 1994 to January 1996, he was a Member of the Federal Assembly of the Russian Federation.

-Fateyev was kidnapped in Chechnya, near Achkhoy-Martan on his way to Grozny on January 11, 1999.
+Fateyev was kidnapped in Chechnya, near Achkhoy-Martan on his way to Grozny on 11 January 1999.
 There he was heading to find a wife abducted in November 1998.
 They were released from captivity in early March 2000.

+Fateyev died on 24 August 2025, at the age of 79, after being hit by a train in Moscow.